StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/about-cases.md

 ### Configuration

 By default, cases created through the user interface are visible to all users in the organization.

 You can [restrict visibility](restrict-visibility-case.md) to a specific group of users to secure sensitive cases and later [restore visibility](restore-visibility-case.md) if needed.

 The case assignee and the user performing the action always have access and can't be removed.

-You can create cases with restricted visibility directly [using the API](https://docs.strangebee.com/thehive/api-docs/#tag/Case).

 ### Expected behavior

-When you set a case to restricted visibility:

-* For unauthorized users: The restricted case doesn't appear in linked elements, case lists, search results, or dashboards.
+When you set a case to restricted visibility, it doesn't appear in linked elements, case lists, search results, or dashboards for unauthorized users.
+However, a restricted case can still appear in [alerts linked to the restricted cases](../alerts/alerts-description/new-case-from-selection.md) with a :fontawesome-solid-lock: symbol.

 All related elements, including observables, tasks, and attachments, are also hidden.

 Unauthorized users can't be assigned to the case.

-* For authorized users: The restricted case appears in linked elements, case lists, search results, and dashboards.
-Authorized users can be assigned to the case.

 !!! info "Notification behavior"
     A case with restricted visibility still triggers [configured notifications](../../organization/configure-organization/manage-notifications/about-notifications.md), regardless of who can view the case.

 #### Indicators

-A restricted case is identifiable as follows:

-* For unauthorized users: The restricted case is hidden from linked elements, case lists, search results, and dashboards, but it still appears in [an alert linked to the restricted case](../alerts/alerts-description/new-case-from-selection.md).
-In such an alert, a :fontawesome-solid-lock: symbol appears alongside the case number inside an orange warning box.

-* For authorized users: The restricted case is marked with a :fontawesome-solid-lock: symbol in the case description, case list, and linked elements.
-The background color is also orange for easy recognition.
+For authorized users, a restricted case is identifiable by the :fontawesome-solid-lock: symbol in case descriptions, case lists, and linked elements, with an orange background color.

 ### Merging a restricted case